Ricardo-Viana/CodeCrusher/README.md

 # CodeCrusher
-Project from the lecture of Algorithms and Data Structure Code crusher is a puzzle game commonly known as MATCH-THREE, where the player need to align three equal "pieces" to make them disappear./n
-The game was programmed in python, using Simple Graphics to handle the interface.
+Project from the lecture of Algorithms and Data Structure.
+Code crusher is a puzzle game commonly known as MATCH-THREE, where the player need to align three equal "pieces" to make them disappear.
+The game was built using python, using Simple Graphics to handle the interface.